 - 1. Remove the regent bottles and the drip tray from the instrument. - 2.
-Remove the scanner from the cradle if applicable. - 3.
+Remove the scanner from the cradle. - 3.
 Release the castors of the instrument. - 4.
 Support the corners of the instrument by hand and push it to a new location. - 5.
 Lock the castors after the instrument has reached the final position. - 6.
-Re-install the drip tray, the regent bottles, and the scanner (if the instrument is equipped with a scanner).
+Re-install the drip tray, the regent bottles, and the scanner.